Quantum superfield supersymmetry: Superficial degree of divergence. Renormalization.

 However, there are some peculiarities.
-First of all, at component level any supersymmetric action includes spinors and hence $\gamma$-matrices which are well defined if and only if the dimension of space-time is integer.
+First of all, at the component level any supersymmetric action includes spinors and hence $\gamma$-matrices which are well defined if and only if the dimension of the space-time is integer.
 Therefore we must use some modification of the dimensional regularization called dimensional reduction.
-According to it all objects with well behaviour only at separate dimensions (such as spinors and $\gamma$-matrices) are evaluated at these dimensions (or namely at dimension equal to 4), and integrals over momenta -- at arbitrary dimension.
+According to it, all objects which are well-defined only at separate dimensions (such as spinors and Dirac $\gamma$ matrices) are evaluated at these dimensions (in our case -- at the dimension equal to 4), and integrals over momenta -- at arbitrary dimensions.
 However, dimensional reduction leads to some difficulties in calculation of higher loop corrections since many supergraphs involve contractions of essentially four-dimensional objects, such as Levi-Civita tensor $\epsilon^{abcd}$, with $d$-dimensional objects, and such contractions need additional definition.
 As a result frequently the ambiguities arise.
-However, such phenomena are observed only beyond two loops.
+However, such phenomena are observed only beyond two loops, see f.e. \cite{Jack}.

 We also can use analytic regularization which corresponds to change

 However, this regularization also leads to some difficulties (see discussion of questions connected to regularization in supersymmetric theories in \cite{Jack}).